ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```

-If preferred, this can alternatively be done using a dictionary of keyword arguments:
+This can alternatively be achieved using a dictionary of keyword arguments:

 ```python
 kwargs = {